peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>CBORException</code> - The data stream contains invalid
  encoding or is not in JSON format.

+### ReadJSONSequence
+    public static CBORObject[] ReadJSONSequence​(java.io.InputStream stream) throws java.io.IOException Generates a list of CBOR objects from a data stream in JavaScript object Notation (JSON) text sequence format (RFC 7464).
+The data stream must be in UTF-8 encoding and may not begin with a byte-order mark (U+FEFF).<p>Generally, each JSON text in a JSON text sequence is written as follows: Write a record separator byte (0x1e), then write the JSON text in UTF-8 (without a byte order mark, U+FEFF), then write the line feed byte (0x0a).
+RFC 7464, however, uses a more liberal syntax for parsing JSON text sequences.</p>

+**Parameters:**

+* <code>stream</code> - A readable data stream.
+The sequence of bytes read from the data stream must either be empty or begin with a record separator byte (0x1e).

+**Returns:**

+* A list of CBOR objects read from the JSON sequence.
+Objects that could not be parsed are replaced with <code>null</code> (as opposed to
+ <code>CBORObject.Null</code>) in the given list.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>stream</code> is null.

+* <code>java.io.IOException</code> - An I/O error occurred.

+* <code>CBORException</code> - The data stream is not empty and does not begin with a record separator byte (0x1e).

 ### ReadJSON
     @Deprecated public static CBORObject ReadJSON​(java.io.InputStream stream, CBOREncodeOptions options) throws java.io.IOException